CraryPrimitiveMan/awesome-with-star/awesome/sbilly_awesome-security.md

 ## Datastores

-- [blackbox](https://github.com/StackExchange/blackbox) - Safely store secrets in a VCS repo using GPG :star:4153
+- [blackbox](https://github.com/StackExchange/blackbox) - Safely store secrets in a VCS repo using GPG :star:4154
-- [confidant](https://github.com/lyft/confidant) - Stores secrets in AWS DynamoDB, encrypted at rest and integrates with IAM :star:1291
+- [confidant](https://github.com/lyft/confidant) - Stores secrets in AWS DynamoDB, encrypted at rest and integrates with IAM :star:1290
 - [dotgpg](https://github.com/ConradIrwin/dotgpg) - A tool for backing up and versioning your production secrets or shared passwords securely and easily. :star:124
 - [redoctober](https://github.com/cloudflare/redoctober) - Server for two-man rule style file encryption and decryption. :star:1124
-- [aws-vault](https://github.com/99designs/aws-vault) - Store AWS credentials in the OSX Keychain or an encrypted file :star:1145
+- [aws-vault](https://github.com/99designs/aws-vault) - Store AWS credentials in the OSX Keychain or an encrypted file :star:1148
 - [credstash](https://github.com/fugue/credstash) - Store secrets using AWS KMS and DynamoDB :star:1513
 - [chamber](https://github.com/segmentio/chamber) - Store secrets using AWS KMS and SSM Parameter Store :star:586
 - [dotgpg](https://github.com/ConradIrwin/dotgpg) A tool for backing up and versioning your production secrets or shared passwords securely and easily.
-- [Safe](https://github.com/starkandwayne/safe) - A Vault CLI that makes reading from and writing to the Vault easier to do. :star:156
+- [Safe](https://github.com/starkandwayne/safe) - A Vault CLI that makes reading from and writing to the Vault easier to do. :star:157
-- [Sops](https://github.com/mozilla/sops) - An editor of encrypted files that supports YAML, JSON and BINARY formats and encrypts with AWS KMS and PGP. :star:1296
+- [Sops](https://github.com/mozilla/sops) - An editor of encrypted files that supports YAML, JSON and BINARY formats and encrypts with AWS KMS and PGP. :star:1297
 - [passbolt](https://www.passbolt.com/) - The password manager your team was waiting for.
 Free, open source, extensible, based on OpenPGP.
 - [passpie](https://github.com/marcwebbie/passpie) - Multiplatform command-line password manager :star:830
 - [Vault](https://www.vaultproject.io/) - An encrypted datastore secure enough to hold environment and application secrets.

+## EBooks

+- [Holistic Info-Sec for Web Developers](https://holisticinfosecforwebdevelopers.com/) - Free and downloadable book series with very broad and deep coverage of what Web Developers and DevOps Engineers need to know in order to create robust, reliable, maintainable and secure software, networks and other, that are delivered continuously, on time, with no nasty surprises
+- [Docker Security - Quick Reference: For DevOps Engineers](https://binarymist.io/publication/docker-security/) - A book on understanding the Docker security defaults, how to improve them (theory and practical), along with many tools and techniques.

 ## Other Awesome Lists

 ### Other Security Awesome Lists

-- [Android Security Awesome](https://github.com/ashishb/android-security-awesome) - A collection of android security related resources. :star:3026
+- [Android Security Awesome](https://github.com/ashishb/android-security-awesome) - A collection of android security related resources. :star:3028
-- [Awesome CTF](https://github.com/apsdehal/awesome-ctf) - A curated list of CTF frameworks, libraries, resources and software. :star:2070
+- [Awesome CTF](https://github.com/apsdehal/awesome-ctf) - A curated list of CTF frameworks, libraries, resources and software. :star:2075
-- [Awesome Cyber Skills](https://github.com/joe-shenouda/awesome-cyber-skills) - A curated list of hacking environments where you can train your cyber skills legally and safely. :star:711
+- [Awesome Cyber Skills](https://github.com/joe-shenouda/awesome-cyber-skills) - A curated list of hacking environments where you can train your cyber skills legally and safely. :star:713
-- [Awesome Hacking](https://github.com/carpedm20/awesome-hacking) - A curated list of awesome Hacking tutorials, tools and resources. :star:3671
+- [Awesome Hacking](https://github.com/carpedm20/awesome-hacking) - A curated list of awesome Hacking tutorials, tools and resources. :star:3673
-- [Awesome Honeypots](https://github.com/paralax/awesome-honeypots) - An awesome list of honeypot resources. :star:2221
+- [Awesome Honeypots](https://github.com/paralax/awesome-honeypots) - An awesome list of honeypot resources. :star:2223
-- [Awesome Malware Analysis](https://github.com/rshipp/awesome-malware-analysis) - A curated list of awesome malware analysis tools and resources. :star:3393
+- [Awesome Malware Analysis](https://github.com/rshipp/awesome-malware-analysis) - A curated list of awesome malware analysis tools and resources. :star:3396
 - [Awesome PCAP Tools](https://github.com/caesar0301/awesome-pcaptools) - A collection of tools developed by other researchers in the Computer Science area to process network traces. :star:1188
-- [Awesome Pentest](https://github.com/enaqx/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things. :star:6737
+- [Awesome Pentest](https://github.com/enaqx/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things. :star:6746
 - [Awesome Linux Containers](https://github.com/Friz-zy/awesome-linux-containers) - A curated list of awesome Linux Containers frameworks, libraries and software. :star:526
-- [Awesome Incident Response](https://github.com/meirwah/awesome-incident-response) - A curated list of resources for incident response. :star:1887
+- [Awesome Incident Response](https://github.com/meirwah/awesome-incident-response) - A curated list of resources for incident response. :star:1890
 - [Awesome Web Hacking](https://github.com/infoslack/awesome-web-hacking) - This list is for anyone wishing to learn about web application security but do not have a starting point. :star:1185
-- [Awesome Threat Intelligence](https://github.com/hslatman/awesome-threat-intelligence) - A curated list of threat intelligence resources. :star:1820
+- [Awesome Threat Intelligence](https://github.com/hslatman/awesome-threat-intelligence) - A curated list of threat intelligence resources. :star:1821
-- [Awesome Pentest Cheat Sheets](https://github.com/coreb1t/awesome-pentest-cheat-sheets) - Collection of the cheat sheets useful for pentesting :star:826
+- [Awesome Pentest Cheat Sheets](https://github.com/coreb1t/awesome-pentest-cheat-sheets) - Collection of the cheat sheets useful for pentesting :star:834
 - [Awesome Industrial Control System Security](https://github.com/mpesen/awesome-industrial-control-system-security) - A curated list of resources related to Industrial Control System (ICS) security. :star:2
 - [Awesome YARA](https://github.com/InQuest/awesome-yara) - A curated list of awesome YARA rules, tools, and people. :star:203
-- [Awesome Threat Detection and Hunting](https://github.com/0x4D31/awesome-threat-detection) - A curated list of awesome threat detection and hunting resources. :star:420
+- [Awesome Threat Detection and Hunting](https://github.com/0x4D31/awesome-threat-detection) - A curated list of awesome threat detection and hunting resources. :star:421

 ### Other Common Awesome Lists

 Other amazingly awesome lists:

-- [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) - awesome-* or *-awesome lists. :star:21271
+- [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) - awesome-* or *-awesome lists. :star:21277
-- [lists](https://github.com/jnv/lists) - The definitive list of (awesome) lists curated on GitHub. :star:4924
+- [lists](https://github.com/jnv/lists) - The definitive list of (awesome) lists curated on GitHub. :star:4926
-- [Movies For Hacker](https://github.com/k4m4/movies-for-hackers) - A curated list of movies every hacker & cyberpunk must watch. :star:6417
+- [Movies For Hacker](https://github.com/k4m4/movies-for-hackers) - A curated list of movies every hacker & cyberpunk must watch. :star:6421

 ## [Contributing](contributing.md)